Comprehensive Buyers Guide

 - You are more than likely going to be the highest bidder before you reach your highest price.
 Don’t let anyone know your highest price and you can save thousands by waiting for all other bidders to reveal their highest prices.

-- If you are successful and the sellers accepts your offer under a Private Treaty sale.
+- If you are successful and the sellers accept your offer under a Private Treaty sale.
 This is what is called Under Contract.
 You now move into the checking phase of the contract process.
 This is when you do your checks on the property, the solicitor does all its legal checks and the bank does its checks on you before they approve the loan.
-You are in the drivers seat with how the contract proceeds
+You are in the driver’s seat with how the contract proceeds

-- Do you want fixed or variable loan?
+- Do you want a fixed or variable loan?
 How will repayments have an impact on your budget?
 Consult your bank or mortgage broker on what is the best product for you.

 - Unconditional means SOLD.
 As a buyer, you call when the contract is unconditional.
 This means you are satisfied with all conditions of the contract and you wish to proceed to settlement

-- Settlement is when you take ownership of the property and the bank exchanges the balance of the purchase price in exchange for title on the property.
-Your solicitor or conveyancer will arrange this process and also inform the lender that the property has settled.
-Settlement can be a bit of an anti climax of the buying process.
+- Settlement is when you take ownership of the property and the bank exchanges the balance of the purchase price in exchange for the title on the property.
+Your solicitor or conveyancer will arrange this process and also inform the lender that the property has been settled.
+Settlement can be a bit of an anti-climax of the buying process.

 First-Time Home Buyers – Top 5 Tips

 Buying your first home can be daunting – both financially and emotionally.
-It’s likely to be one of the biggest investments you’ll make, so the team at Johnson Real Estate have compiled their top 5 tips to guide you.
+It’s likely to be one of the biggest investments you’ll make, so here are our top tips:

 - Start saving now House deposits can take a while to save, so it’s smart to start saving as soon as you can.
 Save the biggest deposit that you can.
 This not only demonstrates to your lender that you can exercise enough discipline to accumulate a large amount of savings, but you will also have a buffer of equity in the property from the beginning.